langchain-ai/langchainjs/libs/langchain-google-vertexai/README.md

 This package contains resources to access Google AI/ML models and other Google services via Vertex AI.
-Authorization to these services use either an API Key or service account credentials that are either stored on the local file system or are provided through the Google Cloud Platform environment it is running on.
+Authorization to these services use service account credentials stored on the local file system or provided through the Google Cloud Platform environment it is running on.

 If you are running this on a platform where the credentials cannot be provided this way, consider using the @langchain/google-vertexai-web